List View Columns Customization

-You should perform customizations at the Module Project level if you want to customize both WinForms and ASP.NET applications.
-To customize a WinForms application only, perform them at the Windows Forms Module Project level, and for an ASP.NET Web application, at the ASP.NET Web Module Project level.
+You should perform customizations at the Module Project level if you want to customize both WinForms and ASP.NET Web Forms applications.
+To customize a WinForms application only, perform them at the Windows Forms application project level, and for an ASP.NET Web Forms application, at the ASP.NET Web Forms application project level.

 You can modify the default configuration if it does not meet your requirements.
 Scale columns by dragging a separator between two column headers, or drag and drop column headers to re-arrange columns.
 You can hide a column by dragging it outside the table.
 You can also apply sorting, grouping, and filtering.
 To show hidden columns, right-click on the table header and select the Column Chooser.

 The Customization window is invoked and you can drag the required column from this window to the View, and vice versa.
 Follow the graphical prompts that show the column’s future location.